huggingface/community-events/huggan/pytorch/dcgan/README.md

 # DCGAN

-An implementation of [DCGAN](https://arxiv.org/abs/1511.06434), leveraging the [HuggingFace](hf.co) ecosystem for processing data and pushing the model to the hub.
+An implementation of [DCGAN](https://arxiv.org/abs/1511.06434), leveraging the [Hugging Face](https://huggingface.co/) ecosystem for processing data and pushing the model to the Hub.

 To train the model with the default parameters (5 epochs, 64x64 images, etc.) on MNIST, simply do: